sdi-one-foundation/trufflehog-secret-sniffer-action/README.md

 - A warning header identifying that secrets were detected
 - Information about the repository and event type
 - Links to the repository, GitHub Action run, and pull request (if applicable)
-- Details about the detected secrets including file and line information
+- Details about the detected secrets including file and line information, commit number, author, and date of commit
 - Recommendations for remediation

 ## Example PR Comment